debezium/debezium.github.io/CONTRIBUTING.md

 Once you're finished making your changes, your topic branch should have your commit(s) and you should have verified that your branch builds successfully.
 At this point, you can shared your proposed changes and create a pull request.
 To do this, first push your topic branch (and its commits) to your fork repository (called `origin`) on GitHub:

-    $ git push origin DBZ-1234
+    $ git push origin dbz#1234

-Then, in a browser go to https://github.com/debezium/debezium.io, and you should see a small section near the top of the page with a button labeled "Create pull request".
+Then, in a browser go to https://github.com/debezium/debezium.github.io, and you should see a small section near the top of the page with a button labeled "Create pull request".
 GitHub recognized that you pushed a new topic branch to your fork of the upstream repository, and it knows you probably want to create a pull request with those changes.
 Click on the button, and GitHub will present you with a short form that you should fill out with information about your pull request.
-The title should start with the JIRA issue and ending with a short phrase that summarizes the changes included in the pull request.
+The title should start with the GitHub issue and ending with a short phrase that summarizes the changes included in the pull request.
 (If the pull request contains a single commit, GitHub will automatically prepopulate the title and description fields from the commit message.)

-When completed, press the "Create" button and copy the URL to the new pull request.
-Go to the corresponding JIRA issue and record the pull request by pasting the URL into the "Pull request" field.
-(Be sure to not overwrite any URLs that were already in this field; this is how a single issue is bound to multiple pull requests.)
-Also, please add a JIRA comment with a clear description of what you changed.
-You might even use the commit message (except for the first line).

 At this point, the Debezium committers will be notified of your new pull request, and will review it in short order.
 They may ask questions or make remarks using line notes or comments on the pull request.
 (By default, GitHub will send you an email notification of such changes, although you can control this via your GitHub preferences.)

 If the reviewers ask you to make additional changes, simply switch to your topic branch for that pull request:

-    $ git checkout DBZ-1234
+    $ git checkout dbz#1234

 and then make the changes on that branch and either add a new commit or amend your previous commits.
 When you've addressed the reviewers' concerns, push your changes to your `origin` repository:

-    $ git push origin DBZ-1234
+    $ git push origin dbz#1234

 GitHub will automatically update the pull request with your latest changes, but we ask that you go to the pull request and add a comment summarizing what you did.
 This process may continue until the reviewers are satisfied.